 Expanding P.A.C.E. to one million women

 The benefits of P.A.C.E. to multiple stakeholders encouraged us to innovate further by expanding on the program’s design and delivery.
 Working with Swasti and CARE, we began offering P.A.C.E. in community settings in 2013 to support even more women outside the factory environment.
-We are now enhancing our approach even further as we work to achieve our goal to reach one million women throughout the world by 2020.
+We are now enhancing our approach even further as we work to achieve our goal to reach one million women throughout the world by end of 2020.